Today we talk about a powerful four step process to so we can learn how to not stress eat and stop stress eating.

 - “It’s okay to feel tense and jittery after something like that.”

 - “Yes, this situation is unsettling.
-It’s all right to feel shaky.”
+You are all right to feel shaky.”

 - “It’s all right to be happy.”